sikopet/blog/posts/traceroute-explained.md

-`traceroute` is a useful tool for getting the route the packets have to take to get to a host.
-For example
+`traceroute` shows the route the packets have to take to get to a destination host.
+For example:

     $ traceroute sdf.lonestar.org
     traceroute to sdf.lonestar.org (192.94.73.15), 30 hops max, 60 byte packets